drewyox/Bartending-Buddy/README.md

 ## HOURLY BREAKDOWN WEEK 2

 * **8:15 - 8:45** Re-drawing component structure to better show state and form usage.
+* **8:45 - 9:30** Created rest of the basic components.
+* **9:30 - 11:00** Weeded out syntax errors and reviewed Redux instructional youtube video linked below.
+* **11:00 - 12:00** Started including classNames to conect my mental map with in code examples.
+* **12:00 - 1:00** Lunch
+* **1:00 - 2:45** Worked with figma for the first time to create design for homepage.
+* **2:45 - 4:00** Wrote and created drinks component with prototype for Prop Types included based on sketches.
+Also created and skeleton-ed a form component for creating drink entries .
+* **4:00 - 4:30** Updated README
 ## IMAGES

 ![Image1](componentTree.jpg)